minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     [would have reversed the EPA's 2016 methane rules for sources from the oil and gas sector, both new and amended.],
   ),
-  caption: [The Six Roll-Call Votes on Methane Pollution Safeguards analysed in this paper], ) <roll-call-votes>
+  caption: [The Six Roll-Call Votes on Methane Pollution Safeguards analyzed in this paper], ) <roll-call-votes>

-The six roll-call votes which will be analysed in this paper, sourced at (https://scorecard.lcv.org) can be seen in @roll-call-votes.
+The six roll-call votes which will be analyzed in this paper, sourced at (https://scorecard.lcv.org) can be seen in @roll-call-votes.
 The reasoning behind choosing these six bills is that they all amend the resources allocated to the EPA and the Department of Interior.
 Since the legislation enacted by